 - Those who are living very far away from their family or those with not that many pet-friendly friends, or maybe, your pet-friendly friends are not available during that period.

-3. Bring Your Dogs or Cats to The Mountain with You
+3. Bring Your Dogs to The Mountain with You

 If you can drive to a dog-friendly ski resort, some people may choose to bring along their dogs with them.
 I saw some people leave their dogs in the car but honestly, I would say it’s a BIG BIG BIG NO for this.